jamiewilbraham/azure-docs/articles/cognitive-services/bing-local-business-search/quickstarts/local-quickstart.md

 * Any edition of [Visual Studio 2019](https://www.visualstudio.com/downloads/).
 * If you are using Linux/MacOS, this application can be run using [Mono](https://www.mono-project.com/).

-You must have a [Cognitive Services API account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) with Bing Search APIs.
+You must have a [Cognitive Research Technologies API account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) with Bing Search APIs.
 The [free trial](https://azure.microsoft.com/try/cognitive-services/?api=bing-web-search-api) is sufficient for this quickstart.
-See also [Cognitive Services Pricing - Bing Search API](https://azure.microsoft.com/pricing/details/cognitive-services/search-api/).
+See also [Cognitive Research Technologies Pricing - Bing Search API](https://azure.microsoft.com/pricing/details/cognitive-services/search-api/).

 ## Create the request